hookdeck/chargebee-demo/tutorial.md

 - Event Gateway marks the delivery as successful with a 200 OK response
 - No errors appear in application logs or the Event Gateway dashboard

+### Inspecting and Retrying Events with the CLI

+When developing locally, the Hookdeck CLI provides an interactive terminal interface for real-time event inspection and retry capabilities.
+This streamlines your development workflow by letting you debug webhook handlers quickly without repeatedly triggering new events from Chargebee.

+The CLI displays events in an interactive list as they flow from Chargebee through the Event Gateway to your local handlers.
+Navigate through events using keyboard shortcuts, press `d` to inspect full payloads and response details, and use `r` to retry events directly to your current handler code.
+This creates a fast debugging cycle: inspect an event, update your handler code, retry the event, and verify the fix—all without leaving your terminal.

+Testing with real Chargebee event data means your handlers encounter the exact field structure, edge cases, and data variations they'll handle in production.
+The convenience of retrying events directly from your terminal keeps you in your development environment, avoiding context switches to the Chargebee dashboard.

+For full command documentation, keyboard shortcuts, and advanced CLI features, see the [Hookdeck CLI documentation](https://hookdeck.com/docs/cli).

 ### Troubleshooting

 Common issues and solutions: